-23. You are required to make satisfactory progress in your programme of study and, during each semester, your progress in all modules will be reviewed by the Degree Programme Director.
+- 23. You are required to make satisfactory progress in your programme of study and, during each semester, your progress in all modules will be reviewed by the Degree Programme Director. - 24.
+Failure to make satisfactory progress may be grounds for:

-- 24. Failure to make satisfactory progress may be grounds for: - Further monitoring of your progress, or requiring the submission of written work in addition to that required by the programme regulations, where there is a clear academic rationale; - b) Delay of your attempt at the whole assessment for the module(s) concerned or individual assessment for non-modular programmes to the August/September resit examinations, or equivalent resit period, in the same academic year.
-Where such a delay is imposed, the attempt shall count as the second attempt; - c) Suspension or termination of your programme of study.
+- a) Further monitoring of progress in your studies, or requiring the submission of written work in addition to that required by the programme regulations, where there is a clear academic rationale; - b) Delay of your attempt at the whole assessment for the module(s) concerned or individual assessment for non-modular programmes to the August/September resit examinations, or equivalent resit period, in the same academic year.
+Where such a delay is imposed, the attempt shall normally count as the second attempt, unless agreed as an approved deferral; - c) Suspension or termination of your programme of study.

-Evidence of Failure to make Satisfactory Progress
+Evidence of Failure to make Satisfactory Academic Progress

-- 25. Any of the following may constitute failure to make satisfactory progress: - a) Failure to attend for interview with your Personal Tutor, Degree Programme Director or other academic staff as required in connection with failure to attend your programme of study or failure to make satisfactory progress

-Policies Learning and Teaching Development Service Newcastle University (ncl.ac.uk); - b) Failure to attend regularly your programme of study without good cause; for distance learning or online programmes engagement will be measured by alternative means as determined by your school; Failure to perform adequately in work prescribed for your programme; - c) Failure to submit written work required under your programme regulations (whether or not such work counts for assessment purposes) at the required time; - d) Failure to attend examinations or pass the prescribed examinations for your programme; provisional examination results may be used as evidence: - e) Failure to attend English language assessment and attend insessional English language classes as directed by your Degree Programme Director; - f) Failure to attend briefings relating to health and safety, especially where they apply to laboratory work, and to pass any assessments in relation to these briefings that are designed to ensure that you are safe to operate in that environment; - g) Failure to attend or complete satisfactorily an INTO pre-sessional programme. - h) If you are an international student who is breach of your visa conditions, please refer to General Regulations I 33-34.
+- 25. Any of the following may constitute failure to make satisfactory progress: - a) Failure to attend for interview with your Personal Tutor, Degree Programme Director or other academic staff as required in connection with failure to attend your programme of study or failure to make satisfactory progress -Policies - Learning and Teaching Development Service - Newcastle University (ncl.ac.uk); - Failure to attend regularly your programme of study without good cause; for distance learning or online programmes engagement will be measured by alternative means as determined by your school; Failure to perform adequately in work prescribed for your programme; - c) Failure to submit written work required under your programme regulations (whether or not such work counts for assessment purposes) at the required time; - d) Failure to attend examinations or pass the prescribed examinations for your programme; provisional examination results may be used as evidence: - e) Failure to attend English language assessment and attend insessional English language classes as directed by your Degree Programme Director; - f) Failure to attend briefings relating to health and safety, especially where they apply to laboratory work, and to pass any assessments in relation to these briefings that are designed to ensure that you are safe to operate in that environment; - g) Failure to attend or complete satisfactorily an INTO pre-sessional programme; - h) If you are an international student who is breach of your visa conditions, please refer to General Regulations I.33-34.

-Procedure for Dealing with Unsatisfactory Progress
+Procedure for Review of Academic Progress

-26. If your progress is considered unsatisfactory by the Degree Programme Director, you will be notified in writing of the reasons for this, invited to make a written response and given the opportunity of an interview with your Degree Programme Director or nominee.
+26. If after review the Degree Programme Director determines you have not made sufficient academic progress, you will be notified in writing of the reasons for this, invited to make a written response and given the opportunity of an interview with your Degree Programme Director or nominee.
 Following this notice and any interview, and taking account of all known circumstances, your Degree Programme Director may:

-- a) Take further action under Regulation III.24; - b) Take further action under Regulation III.24 in consultation with the Student Progress Service, provided that you were invited to attend an interview, including notice that the suspension or termination of your programme of study was likely to be considered, and advised to bring details of any medical or personal circumstances (with evidence) relevant to your progress.
+- a) Take further action under Regulation III.24.(a) or (b); - b) Take further action under Regulation III.24.(c) in consultation with the Student Progress Service, provided that you were invited to attend an interview, including notice that the suspension or termination of your programme of study was likely to be considered, and advised to bring details of any medical or personal circumstances (with evidence) relevant to your academic progress.